zelbov/stylight/doc/Overrides.md

 ```

-An `overrides` keyword is used within a [selector scope](./Hierarchy.md).
+An `overrides` keyword is used within a [selector scope](./Hierarchy.md#selector-scope).
 It accepts an array of CSS property sets as a value.
-Multiple CSS properties within a single array item is allowed, which means we can define overrides for multiple CSS rules within a single CSS rules container as a single array item.
+Multiple CSS properties within a single array item are allowed, which means we can define overrides for multiple different CSS rules within a single CSS rules container as a single array item.